 \subsection{Heterogeneous Multilayer Generalized Operational Perceptron (HeMLGOP)}

 The aforementioned limitations in POP are, in fact, inter-related.
 The computational complexity of the search procedure can be reduced by avoiding the search of the operator sets in the hidden layer in conjunction with the output layer.
 This can be done by simply assuming a linear decision function, which requires highly discriminative hidden representations.
-In other words, heterogeneous hidden layers of GOPs with adaptive size.
+In order to produce highly discriminative hidden representations, heterogeneous hidden layers of GOPs with adaptive size might be desirable.
 It should be noted that, in order to search for the optimal operator set of a neuron, it is necessary to evaluate all operator sets in the library.
 Instead of evaluating each operator set by hundreds BP iterations as in POP, we propose to use ideas originated from Randomized Networks (RN) \cite{pao1992functional, schmidt1992feedforward, huang2006extreme, rahimi2008random} for the evaluation of an operator set.
 Given a single hidden layer topology with linear transformation in the output layer, we assign random synaptic weights connecting the input layer to the hidden layer while giving a closed-form global solution of the output layer, i.e., the decision function.
-Particularly, let $\mathbf{H} \in \mathbb{R}^{N\times d}$ and $\mathbf{Y} \in \mathbb{R}^{N\times C}$ be the hidden representation, and the target representation of $N$ training samples respectively.
+In particular, let $\mathbf{H} \in \mathbb{R}^{N\times d}$ and $\mathbf{Y} \in \mathbb{R}^{N\times C}$ be the hidden representation, and the target representation of $N$ training samples respectively.
 The optimal synaptic weights $\mathbf{B} \in \mathbb{R}^{d \times C}$ connecting the hidden layer and the output layer is given as:

 where $\mathbf{H}^{\dagger}$ is the Moore-Penrose generalized inverse of $\mathbf{H}$.

 There are several methods to calculate the Moore-Penrose generalized inverse of a matrix \cite{serre2002matrices, banerjee1973generalized}.
 For example, in the orthogonal projection method, $\mathbf{H}^{\dagger} = \mathbf{H}^{T}(\mathbf{H}\mathbf{H}^T + c\mathbf{I})^{-1}$ when $d>N$ or $\mathbf{H}^{\dagger} = (\mathbf{H}^T\mathbf{H} + c\mathbf{I})^{-1} \mathbf{H}^T$ when $d<N$, with $c$ being a positive scalar added to the diagonal of $\mathbf{H}^T \mathbf{H}$ or $\mathbf{H} \mathbf{H}^T$ to ensure stability and improve generalization performance according to ridge regression theory \cite{hoerl1970ridge}.